Decodo/Decodo-API/README.md

 ## Introduction

-With Smartproxy API you will be able to access proxies and take full control over your account.
+With Decodo API you will be able to access proxies and take full control over your account.

 - Create, Update, Delete and set traffic limits for your proxy users
 - Pull out reports for traffic usage